psf/black/README.md

 * long `del` statements are now split into multiple lines (#698)

+* type comments are no longer mangled in function signatures

 * improved performance of formatting deeply nested data structures (#509)

 * `blackd` now supports CORS (#622)